As of 2017, there are approximately 69 million active monthly users on Twitter, making it one of the biggest social networks in the US.

 Step 3.
 Identify potential Twitter influencers for your brand with influence score

 The top Twitter influencers for your brand will be on your list for Influence of Social Media Authors in the Analysis Tab.
-This is what that list looks like for Solo Cup:
+This is what that list looks like for Solo:

 I guess it comes as no surprise that no blogs about disposable silverware made the list, but it is interesting that 5 min. crafts is numero uno.
 Maybe instead of serving up drinks, more people are using Solo Cups for crafts and other activities?
-We may have just found a new way to market shiny, red disposable cups!
+Since customers seem to be interested in what else they can do with with these shiny red cups besides drink out of them, Solo could work with crafty influencers who can show people different ways to repurpose Solo Cups!

 Christmas fun diy: Make a Santa cup for your holiday beverages.
 You will need: ?red solo cups ?gold sharpie ?white chalk marker ?King size sharpie ? black out the middle of the cup with black sharpie. ?
 Let dry. ? make a square with the gold sharpie and mark through the middle to make the clasp. ?
 Personalize with name in white. ???
 ALL DONE??? ???
 MERRY CHRISTMAS ??? #CHRISTMAS2017 #frugallife4me #santacupdiy #diy #homemadecheer